The Unguarded Moment (1956)

 Well, Ben simply didn’t report the income, a move guaranteed, in Esther’s words “to get their attention.”

-Esther would later say in her autobiography that [aff. link]
+Esther later said in her autobiography that [aff. link]

 “I probably should have done a better job of policing our family finances…[but] looking back, I suppose that when you find yourself using the world ‘policing’ in connection with the activities of your spouse, it should be a red flag…”